-Isabella is a firm believer in a holistic approach to health and enjoys supporting individuals through their recovery.
-She strongly believes that when it comes to nutrition, no one size fits all!
+Isabella is a firm believer in a holistic approach to health and enjoys supporting individuals through their recovery with personalised nutrition.

-Having graduated with a BSc in Drama and with a background in marketing, Isabella realised that nutrition was her true passion so began her training in Nutritional Therapy at CNM.
-Isabella joined The Recover Clinic as clinical support worker so she could develop her understanding and passion for nutrition in eating disorders.
+Having graduated with a BSc in Drama and with a background in marketing, Isabella realised that nutrition was her true passion so began her training in Nutritional Therapy at The College of Naturopathic Medicine from which she graduated with a distinction in Naturopathic Nutritional Therapy.

-Outside of work, Isabella loves catching up with friends and being outdoors in the countryside and fresh-air.
-She is also the proud owner of Mimi, aka ‘sassy babs’, her super sassy, fluffy cat who she adopted in 2018.
+Outside of work, Isabella loves catching up with friends, being outdoors in the countryside and hanging out with her cat, Mimi who she adopted in 2018.

 Outside of work, Kaysha enjoys mid-distance running, writing and being a tourist in her own city, London.

-Rebecca has over 10 years’ experience in Marketing, specialising in social media and community management.
-Her portfolio includes clients across a variety of industries including retail, consumer goods, health & wellbeing, pharmaceuticals, life coaching, education, travel, music & events.
+Rebecca has over 12 years experience in Content Marketing, specialising in social media and community management, with multiple diplomas in digital marketing and design.
+Her portfolio includes clients across a variety of industries including retail, health & wellbeing, pharmaceuticals, life coaching and education.

-Having worked as a Special Needs Teaching Assistant and experienced her own struggles with mental health, Rebecca is extremely passionate about educating and inspiring online, in particular making social media platforms and blogs a more positive and healthy space for our minds.
+Having worked as a Special Needs Teaching Assistant, achieved distinctions in Health and Social Care, and experienced her own challenges, Rebecca is extremely passionate about how we can all resource ourselves online to improve our mental health.
+Here at the Recover Clinic and for our founder's own channels, her mission is to make our social media platforms and blogs a positive, healthy and practical space for our minds.